 For example, injury or surgery can weaken or damage your veins and reduce your circulation, which increases your risk of a blood clot.
 Additionally, if you have a sedentary lifestyle and spend most of your time sitting, blood can collect in your legs, or your circulation can slow, which can lead to clotting.

-If you have a family history of DVT or have any symptoms of DVT, you should make an appointment at Vascular and Vein Institute of the South right away.
+If you have a family history of DVT or have any symptoms of DVT, you should make an appointment as soon as possible.
 DVT is a potentially dangerous health condition.

 Your risk of a pulmonary embolism increases if left untreated.
 A pulmonary embolism occurs when a blood clot in a peripheral nerve loosens and travels through your bloodstream and lodges in your lung, which is a life-threatening condition.

-Call Vascular and Vein Institute of the South or make an appointment online today for expert diagnosis and treatment of DVT.
+Call or make an appointment online today for expert diagnosis and treatment of DVT.